nazariipertsak/my-taxi-service/README.md

 - MySQL 8.0

 # Instructions to run my project
-1. Initialize database
+1. Initialize database <br/>
+Go to
+> [src/main/resources/init_db.sql]

-Go to [src/main/resources/init_db.sql] and copy content of it and then paste it to your DBMS query.
-I recommend using mySQL.
+Copy content of it and then paste it to your DBMS query.
+I am using mySQL.
+2. Configure connection to your database in
+> [src/main/java/taxi/util/ConnectionUtil.java]

-2. Configure connection to your database in [src/main/java/taxi/util/ConnectionUtil.java] by changing url to your database, username and password.
+By changing url to your database, username and password.
 3. Run in console [mvn clean package] for project to build up.
 4. Run this in server.
-I am using Tomcat 9.0.50, but you can use which you want.
+I am using Tomcat 9.0.50.